-KINGS, FARMERS AND TOWNS

-EARLY STATES AND ECONOMIES (C. 600 BCE-600 CE)
+KINGS, FARMERS AND TOWNS EARLY STATES AND ECONOMIES (C. 600 BCE-600 CE)

 There were several developments in different parts of the subcontinent during the long span of 1,500 years following the end of the Harappan civilisation.
-This was also the period during which the Rigueda was composed by people living along the Indus and its tributaries.
-Agricultural settlements emerged in many parts of the subcontinent, including north India, the Deccan Plateau, and parts of Karnataka.
+This was also the period during which the Rigveda was composed by people living along the Indus and its tributaries.
+Agricultural

+An inscription, Sanchi (Madhya Pradesh), c. second century BCE settlements emerged in many parts of the subcontinent, including north India, the Deccan Plateau, and parts of Karnataka.
 Besides, there is evidence of pastoral populations in the Deccan and further south.
 New modes of disposal of the dead, including the making of elaborate stone structures known as megaliths, emerged in central and south India from the first millennium BCE.
 In many cases, the dead were buried with a rich range of iron tools and weapons.